Jira vs Linear for Software Teams 2026: Honest Comparison After Using Both

 User Interface & Ease of Use

-Linear loads instantly, looks sharp, and makes sense immediately.
-New people can get productive in under an hour.
-Jira accumulated layers over 20+ years of updates.
-You click through three menus to do something that should take one step.
-The "new Jira" redesign helped, but the complexity still shows through.
+Linear loads fast, looks clean, and makes sense on first touch.
+New team members can be productive in under an hour — I've seen it happen.
+Jira, on the other hand, has a UI that's accumulated layers over 20+ years of development.
+You'll find yourself clicking through three separate menus to do something that should take one step.
+The "new Jira" redesign effort has helped, but the underlying complexity still bleeds through constantly.

 Winner: Linear